Lizeth Chacon, Executive Director

 Hobbies: I love playing piano in a jazz trio, and backyard farming – growing food, flowers, and raising chickens.

 Luis Xoy, Citizenship Educator

 Luis E. Xoy is originally from Guatemala and has been living in the United States for over 20 years.
-Luis is currently preparing to receive his US Citizenship.
-Luis found Colorado People’s Alliance (COPA) through the Citizenship Classes and has been helping with the classes as a member for over a year.
+Luis found Colorado People’s Alliance (COPA) through the Citizenship Classes and has been helping with the classes as a member for over two years.
 “They have given me the opportunity to work within the organization as a US Citizenship teacher and to me that is very important, as a part of the community.”

 Hobbies: I like to swim and love music so much that I am also a professional DJ.